 Compelling characters, outstanding singing and dancing, and a light touch grounded in realism make Annie a must-see musical.
 And, undoubtedly, the message that Annie hollers – the understanding that optimism is something to be valued, should be worked for and can result in a better tomorrow – is something we all ought to remember.

-Personally, I have decided to take the moral lesson to heart and just cannot stop humming the tunes!
+Personally, I have decided to take the moral lesson to heart and I just can’t stop humming the tunes!

 Annie continues at Milton Keynes Theatre until Saturday 4th June 2016.